EOSIO/eosio-project-boilerplate-simple/README.md

 Users interact with the UI in client and sign the transaction in frontend.
 The signed transaction (which is an `update` action in this demo DApp) is sent to the blockchain directly.
 After the transaction is accepted in blockchain, demux checked the valid block, reading the payloads of the transaction ( pushed action ) and managed the state and build a data table in a local datastore ( a global variable ) in the node process.

-The UI, index.jsx, reads the notes from backend express RESTFUL api.
+The UI, index.jsx, reads the notes from backend express RESTful api.
 The api read the data table from the state variable in the node process.

 ## Docker usage